amitai1997/ticketchain-mvp/README.md

 6. Made poetry installation optional in the Makefile to handle environments without Python
 7. Improved test commands to allow running unit tests without database connection
 8. Added specific instructions for setting up test database environment
+9. Automated test database setup with new `db-test-setup` Makefile target

 ### Known Issues

-1. **Integration Tests**: Require a properly configured PostgreSQL database with a `test_user` account.
-Instructions have been added to set this up.
-2. **Jest Configuration**: There's a typo in the Jest configuration (`moduleNameMapping` should be `moduleNameMapper`).
+1. **Jest Configuration**: There's a typo in the Jest configuration (`moduleNameMapping` should be `moduleNameMapper`).
-3. **Node.js Version**: Hardhat warns about using Node.js v23+, which it doesn't officially support yet.
+2. **Node.js Version**: Hardhat warns about using Node.js v23+, which it doesn't officially support yet.
-4. **API Server Startup**: Requires deployed contract addresses in the `.env` file.
+3. **API Server Startup**: Requires deployed contract addresses in the `.env` file.
 The server will fail to start without the following environment variables set:
    ```
    CONTRACT_EVENT_REGISTRY_ADDRESS=0x...
    CONTRACT_TICKET_NFT_ADDRESS=0x...
    CONTRACT_MARKETPLACE_ADDRESS=0x...
    ```
    These addresses are obtained after deploying contracts to the local blockchain.
-5. **Environment Variable Names**: The application expects specific environment variable names that may differ from what's documented in older versions.
+4. **Environment Variable Names**: The application expects specific environment variable names that may differ from what's documented in older versions.
 The key mappings are:
    ```
    # Blockchain
    HARDHAT_RPC_URL → BLOCKCHAIN_PROVIDER_URL